Actions

 "Okay", Dan Heng let out deep breath, "Thank you... for comforting me I mean.
 I don't know why you did it, but thank you."

-"I don't really know why either."
+"I don't really know why either", he admitted.

-"No it's fine.
+"No, it's fine.
 I- Your presence... isn't unwelcome."

 "Okay."